 claude -p "what is dependency injection?"

 That's it.
-Claude Code now sends its API request to your local Ollama, which runs the prompt through Qwen, and the response streams back through the same channel Anthropic's responses would have used.
+Claude Code now sends its API request to your local Ollama, which runs the prompt through Qwen and streams the response back through the same channel Anthropic's responses would have used.

-ANTHROPIC_AUTH_TOKEN=ollama is just a placeholder -- Ollama doesn't actually check it -- but Claude Code requires some value.
-The empty ANTHROPIC_API_KEY= is important too: if it's set, Claude Code prefers it over ANTHROPIC_AUTH_TOKEN and tries to use it as an Anthropic key, which would fail.
+• The empty ANTHROPIC_API_KEY= is important.
+If it's set, Claude Code prefers it over ANTHROPIC_AUTH_TOKEN and tries to use it as an Anthropic key, which fails.

-Don't put this in your shell rc -- not yet
+Don't put this in your shell rc

-- Your normal interactive Claude Code sessions
+• Your normal interactive Claude Code sessions

 # Per-invocation local-model switcher (doesn't affect default `claude`)